-Around that time, Brian got himself invited on an offshore lobster trip.
-“I knew immediately lobstering was a perfect fit, it just felt natural.
-I was like the Labrador retriever of sternmen — always eager to go and slow to give up, a little sad to see the day’s end knowing it might be a while before I got back out hauling.”
+“I knew immediately lobstering was a perfect fit,” said Brian.
+“It just felt natural.
+I was like the Labrador Retriever of sternmen — always eager to go and slow to give up, a little sad to see the day’s end knowing it might be a while before I got back out hauling.”

-Brian spent the next 5 years lobster fishing as often as he could, going sternman out of Portland and Phippsburg, fishing offshore and still working full time as a game warden.
-In 2007, Brian relocated with his wife to Sedgwick.
-“I was still fishing as often as I could.
-My apprenticeship took me 5 years, about 3 extra years because I was working full time for the state while I was completing the apprenticeship program.”
+Brian spent the next five years lobster fishing as often as he could, working as a sternman out of Portland and Phippsburg, fishing offshore and working full time as a game warden.

-In 2011, Brian got his commercial license and started with the 300 traps permitted for first-year commercial license holders.
-He built up by 100 each year as allowed by the Department of Marine Resources.
-“When I got to 600 traps, I knew I could safely make the career change I had set out to make; I went fishing full time and haven’t regretted it one day.”
+In 2011, Brian got his commercial license and started with the 300 traps permitted to first-year license holders.
+He built up by 100 each year, as allowed by the Department of Marine Resources.

-Favorite way to eat lobster?
 “I love lobster corn chowder.
-Our neighbor is Brooke Dojny — she’s written a handful of cookbooks, and she has a great recipe for lobster corn chowder.”
+Our neighbor has written a handful of cookbooks, and she has a great recipe.”